offtheecliptic/utils-kt/README.md

 The following utilities are provided:

-* list           functions that operate on lists
+* list           - functions that operate on lists
-* logging        functions for logging to console
+* logging        - functions for logging to console
-* map            functions that operate on maps
+* map            - functions that operate on maps
-* map.structure  interface that adds functions to objects that can be represented as maps
+* map.structure  - interface that adds functions to objects that can be represented as maps
-* partial        functions that allow partial application of functions
+* partial        - functions that allow partial application of functions
-* singleton      class that transforms a regular class with a single-arg constructor into a singleton; used for configuring a singleton
+* singleton      - class that transforms a regular class with a single-arg constructor into a singleton; used for configuring a singleton
-* stack          pseudo-type for a LIFO stack, with push, pop, etc
+* stack          - pseudo-type for a LIFO stack, with push, pop, etc
-* string         functions that operate on strings
+* string         - functions that operate on strings

 ## Usage

 See Development section below for build information.
 ### Imports

-import offtheecliptic.utils.<sub-package>.*
+import offtheecliptic.utils.{sub-package}.*

 For example: